stephenjsweeney/waterCloset/README.md

 ## Save data
 Save game data is stored in ~/.local/share/wc.
 If the game crashes on start up, try deleting the game.json and config.json files and trying again.
 This may happen from time to time until the game reaches v1.0.

+## Extended config
+Some options won't be found in the main game UI, but can be accessed and tweaked the game's ~/.local/share/config.json file.

+* deadzone: Specifies deadzone of the joystick.
+This can be used to control the sensitivity of the joystick.
+Increase the value if you experience drift or jitter.
+Takes a value between 0 and 127.

 ## Licenses
 ### Source code
 Source code (src and tools) is license under GPL 3.0